mourner/flatbush/README.md

 #### index.neighbors(x, y[, maxResults, maxDistance, filterFn])

-Returns an array of indices of items in order of distance from the given `x, y`.
+Returns an array of item indices in order of distance from the given `x, y` (known as K nearest neighbors, or KNN).

 ```js
 const ids = index.neighbors(10, 10, 5); // returns 5 ids
 ```

 `maxResults` and `maxDistance` are `Infinity` by default.

-Also accepts a `filterFn` like in `index.search`.
+Also accepts a `filterFn` similar to `index.search`.

 #### Flatbush.from(data)